 CLIFF JUMPING AT CENOTE IK KIL

-Ik Kil Cenote is 50 meters deep and the walls of the cenote are completely vertical which makes it a perfectly safe spot to cliff jump without having to worry about hitting anything on the way down.
+The cenote is 50 meters deep and the walls of the cenote are completely vertical which makes it a perfectly safe spot to cliff jump without having to worry about hitting anything on the way down.

 Its natural beauty and unique features are what make this cenote one of the best in the area and it’s for sure not to be missed on your Mexico itinerary!

 WHERE TO STAY IN VALLADOLID

-Valladolid has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Valladolid to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+Valladolid has hundreds of accommodations to choose from so I have narrowed it down to a few of the best places to stay in Valladolid to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 Luxury: Mayan Majesty Boutique Hotel